Pata, Galanta District: History

 In historical records the village was first mentioned in 1156, but local settlement is known since prehistory age.
 In medieval times, Pata was prosperous village with church, Pata was settled by little nobles.
-After the Battle of Mohács in 1526 the good times passed away and Pata was part of Šintava dominion.
-Village impoverished.
+After the Battle of Mohács in 1526he good times Pata becamse part of Šintava dominion.
 In 1820 the classicistic Church of Nativity of Virgin Mary was built.
 It is simple building built mostly by local citizens funds.
 Brincks were provided by landlord of Šintava.
 In revolution year 1849 a battle between Habsburg army and Hungarian army took place nearby Pata.
 Event is commemorated by obelisk called Oloment from Austria-Hungary era.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Nyitra County within the Kingdom of Hungary.

 After 1918 the village become a part of Czechoslovakia.
 During World War II Pata was part of puppet Slovak state, after War again part of Czechoslovakia.
 Nowadays, Pata is middle sized village of Slovakia.
 In 21st century new, modern Church of Nativity of Virgin Mary was built.